 Everything you ever wanted to know about Cadbury Crunchie

-It consists of a golden honeycomb toffee sugar centre covered in delicious Cadbury Dairy Milk Chocolate.
+It takes the form of a golden honeycomb toffee sugar centre covered in Cadbury Dairy Milk Chocolate.
 Enjoying a loyal following this classic Cadbury product is now one of Cadbury Australia’s biggest-selling bars.

-A favourite with teenagers pretty much from the time it launched Crunchie Cadbury Chocolate remains popular amongst the younger generation today.
-Though not necessarily with the 50-64 age group.
+A favourite with teenagers pretty much from the time it launched, Crunchie Cadbury Chocolate remains popular amongst the younger generation today.
+Though not so much with the 50-64 age group.

-Conceived by Fry’s as an imitation of the Australian chocolate bar Violet Crumble, which was produced at the time by Hoadley’s, Crunchie is now available in Australia in a variety of packaged formats.
+Conceived by Fry’s as a rival to the Australian chocolate bar Violet Crumble, which was produced at the time by Hoadley’s, Crunchie is now available in Australia in a range of formats.
 These range from ‘snack size’ to 50 gram bars.
 As well also as blocks that weigh 135g, 350g and 500g.

-Its endearing appeal is the uplifting taste experience it offers – a ‘sweet’ hit that provides an energising treat.
+Its overall appeal is the uplifting taste experience it offers.
+A ‘sweet’ hit that provides an energising treat.